hitokiri-mata/katacoda-courses/kubernetes-serverless/knative/step2-install-istio.md

   profile: demo
 EOF```{{execute}}

+There operator will accept a [configuration profile](https://istio.io/latest/docs/setup/additional-setup/config-profiles/), so for this scenario we chose the `demo` from the list of profiles (demo, default, minimal, remote).
 The Istio mesh is starting and will be available in a few moments.
 Observe its progress:

 `kubectl get deployments,pods,services -n istio-system`{{execute}}